Contracts Management and Practice

-The course is delivered through a range of industry-aligned modules.
+Our Quantity Surveying postgraduate course is delivered through a range of industry-focused modules.
 The 180-credit MSc award comprises eight taught modules plus a research-based project.
 The 120-credit PgDip comprises eight taught modules.
 The 60-credit PgCert award comprises four specified taught modules.

 The course starts every January and September.
-You can choose to study this postgraduate course full-time or part-time on campus, or part-time via distance learning.
+You can choose to study full-time or part-time on campus, or part-time via distance learning:

-- Full-time students will complete four 15-credit taught modules in each of the first two trimesters on campus.
-In the final trimester, you will complete a research-based project worth 60 credits.
+- as a full-time student, you will complete four 15-credit taught modules in each of the first two trimesters on campus.
+In the final trimester, you will complete a research-based project worth 60 credits

-- Part-time students will complete two 15-credit modules in each of the first four trimesters on campus.
-In two additional trimesters, you will complete a research-based project worth 60 credits.
+- as a part-time student, you will complete two 15-credit modules in each of the first four trimesters on campus.
+Across two additional trimesters, you will complete a research-based project worth 60 credits

-- Distance learning students will complete two 15-credit taught modules in each of your first four trimesters.
-In two additional trimesters, you will complete the dissertation online, with tutor support.
+- as a distance learning student, you will complete two 15-credit taught modules in each of your first four trimesters.
+Across two additional trimesters, you will complete the dissertation online, with tutor support